Absence Seizure -

 The brain's ability to change and reorganise itself by forming new neural connections throughout life.
 Neuroplasticity allows the neurons (nerve cells) in the brain to compensate for injury and disease and to adjust their activities in response to new situations or to changes in their environment.

 A psychologist with expertise in the field of the relationship between the brain and behaviour.
 Test and assessment techniques are used to diagnose specific cognitive and behavioural deficits.
-This is important in determining where seizures may arise.
+This is important in determining where seizures may arise or problems arising from seizures.

-A surgeon who operates on the brain, spinal cord, spinal column and nerves.
+A surgeon who operates on the nervous system - the brain, spinal cord, spinal column and nerves.

 Chemicals produced by nerve cells, necessary for the transportation of electrical signals in the nervous system.